List of Legend of Heavenly Sphere Shurato characters: Kundalini, the Gundari Wisdom King

-Kundalini is a member of the Beast Fang Trio who wears the cobra-shaped Shakti, summoned and freed of the seal that restrained them for millennia, by Indra.
+Kundalini is a member of the Beast Fang Trio who wears the cobra-shaped Shakti, summoned and freed of the seal that restrained them for millennia, by Indrah.
 Endowed with fearsome power and almost unlimited Soma.
 He engages the Hachibushu in battle and defeats them effortlessly.
 Shurato and his companions manage to defeat Kuṇḍalinī after their Soma potential is greatly increased by the sacrifice of Laksh.